LOUISLisa/Data/README.md

   Objective -- Collect the data from job postings
                Post process the data to determine statistics and track trends

-  Four flavors of files.
-Original idea was to not overwrite the original data
+  There are a few different types of files.
+Original idea was to not overwrite the
-               But to keep adding information in subsequent files.
+               unprocessed, scraped data but to keep adding information in subsequent files.

                All data is in Json format